sunil07t/pizza/README.md

 - Test API routes to ensure they interact correctly with the database.
 - Test front-end components interact correctly with the API (e.g., form submissions, data fetching).

-Most end-to-end manual testing was done - allowing more team members to do it
+Most end-to-end manual testing was done - for better bug catch and solutions allow more team members to test the features (2 more is good)

 Performance Testing
 - Test load capacity of the server by simulating multiple users.